-In December 2015, the Compensation Committee retained Hay Group for matters related to the compensation for our Chief Executive Officer, Vice President of Research and Development and Vice President of Business Development, as well as matters related to our non-employee director compensation.
-Hay Group is a global human resources consulting firm and does not provide any other services to the Company.
-Our Compensation Committee determined that Hay Group was independent and lacked any conflict of interest.
-Hay Group was asked to provide independent, third-party advice and expertise on executive compensation issues and reported to the Compensation Committee.
-Hay Group provided the Compensation Committee with comparative market data and alternatives to consider when making compensation decisions and reviewed the recommendations being made by the Compensation Committee and senior management.
+In October 2016, the Compensation Committee retained Korn Ferry/Hay Group for matters related to the compensation for our Chief Executive Officer and Vice President of Research and Development, as well as matters related to our other employees and non-employee director compensation.
+Korn Ferry/Hay Group is a global human resources consulting firm and does not provide any other services to the Company.
+Our Compensation Committee determined that Korn Ferry/Hay Group was independent and lacked any conflict of interest.
+Korn Ferry /Hay Group was asked to provide independent, third-party advice and expertise on executive compensation issues and reported to the Compensation Committee.
+Korn Ferry/ Hay Group provided the Compensation Committee with comparative market data and alternatives to consider when making compensation decisions and reviewed the recommendations being made by the Compensation Committee and senior management.